 The Marymount Manhattan College Federal School Code is 002769.

-Your Federal PIN is your identifier to let you access personal information in various U.S. Department of Education systems, including applying for Federal Student Aid.
-You can request a PIN, a replacement PIN or update your PIN mailing address at www.pin.ed.gov.
+Your FSA ID is your identifier to let you access personal information in various U.S. Department of Education systems, including applying for Federal Student Aid.
+You can create a user name ID and password at www.fafsa.ed.gov.

 - Gain access to FAFSA/Renewal FAFSA on the Web